GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

  - Custom Metrics Stackdriver Adapter (CMSA): For enabling your HPA objects to read metrics from the Google Cloud Monitoring API.
  - [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/): For reading metrics and setting the maxengine-servers deployments replica count accordingly.

 These components require a few more inputs and rerunning the [prior step](#deploy-via-terraform) with these set will deploy the components.
-The following input conditions should be satisfied: `custom_metrics_enabled` should be `true` and `metrics_port`, `hpa_type`, `hpa_averagevalue_target`, `hpa_min_replicas`, `hpa_max_replicas should all be set.
+The following input conditions should be satisfied: `custom_metrics_enabled` should be `true` and `metrics_port`, `hpa_type`, `hpa_averagevalue_target`, `hpa_min_replicas`, `hpa_max_replicas` should all be set.

  Note that only one HPA resource will be created.
-For those who want to scale based on multiple metrics, we recommend using the following template to apply more HPA resources.:
+For those who want to scale based on multiple metrics, we recommend using the following template to apply more HPA resources:

 ```
 apiVersion: autoscaling/v2